 The majority of dental instruments used in the past were not as sophisticated as today.
 With technological advancement, though, they have developed to become more pleasant and easy to use.

 The same century saw the development of the earliest electric toothbrush.
 This was marketed in 1880.
-Nowadays, toothbrushes are easy to acquire and calibrated to suit all your needs base on your condition.
+Nowadays, toothbrushes are easy to acquire and calibrated to suit all your needs based on your condition.

-The following ways are suggested to celebrate a dentist during the national dentist’s day
+The following ways are suggested to celebrate a dentist during national dentist’s Day

-With the national dentist’s day, it’s important not to engage in unhealthy oral behaviors.
+With national dentist Day, it’s important not to engage in unhealthy oral behaviors.
 Here are a few take-homes dental health tips to help you celebrate the next dentist’s day in the best oral health.